 How long is the revalidation training?

-Whilst everyone studies at their own pace, the revalidation training is equivalent to 6 hours of CPD.
+Whilst everyone studies at their own pace, the revalidation training is equivalent to six hours of CPD.

 Why do I have to revalidate?

-For these new AHP roles, the revalidation process is vital to support AHPs and ensure that they are confident that their knowledge is up to date when they carry out an official function.
-The revalidation requirement also provides assurance that AHPs are maintaining and continuously improving their competence and applying the same to their work.
+For these AHP and CO roles, the revalidation process is vital to support you and ensure that you are confident that your knowledge is up to date when you carry out an official function.
+The revalidation requirement also provides assurance that AHPs and COs are maintaining and continuously improving their competence and applying the same to their work.

 What happens if I do not revalidate?

-I have decided not to revalidate.
+I have decided not to revalidate my AHP qualification.
 How do I stop the reminders?

 If you have decided not to revalidate, please follow the below instructions:

 - Log in to your Personal Training Dashboard

 - Find the relevant course on the 'Overview' page and click 'Details'